-On May 5, United Way of the Southern Tier rallied the entire community to say thank you to the essential workers who have tirelessly and bravely continued to do their jobs as part of #GivingTuesdayNow.
+Earlier this year, United Way of the Southern Tier rallied the entire community to say thank you to the essential workers who have tirelessly and bravely continued to do their jobs as part of #GivingTuesdayNow.

 Show the world that the Southern Tier is United for frontline workers!

 There are many ways to say thank you.
 Below are some ideas our staff put together.
 Choose one – or more – so frontline workers can know how much our community appreciates them!
 If you have other ideas let us know by emailing email@example.com and we will add them to the list.